Skip to Content

 Siargao, siargao island, siargao philippines, kermit siargao, cloud 9 siargao, siargao tourist spots, siargao map, siargao island philippines, siargao beach, siargao itinerary, what to do in siargao, things to do in siargao, siargao island map, siargao blog, siargao travel guide, siargao tourist spots, siargao island tourist spots, tourist spot in siargao, siargao surf spots, siargao travel blog, where to go in siargao, places to visit in siargao, things to do siargao, places to go in siargao, siargao activities, what to see in siargao, siargao tourist attractions, what to do in siargao island,

-Behind the resort is a huge lake, which I am having trouble locating the name of.
+Behind the resort is a huge lake, called Lake Tiktikan also known as Tiktikan Lagoon.
 Definitely, make the five-minute walk over the hill to check out how peaceful it is.

 Siargao, siargao island, siargao philippines, kermit siargao, cloud 9 siargao, siargao tourist spots, siargao map, siargao island philippines, siargao beach, siargao itinerary, what to do in siargao, things to do in siargao, siargao island map, siargao blog, siargao travel guide, siargao tourist spots, siargao island tourist spots, tourist spot in siargao, siargao surf spots, siargao travel blog, where to go in siargao, places to visit in siargao, things to do siargao, places to go in siargao, siargao activities, what to see in siargao, siargao tourist attractions, what to do in siargao island,